man and woman sitting on bench facing sea

 people standing on shore during golden hour

-This support is designed for both the person living with dementia and the person alongside them — helping you understand what’s changing and how to navigate it together.
+Joint coaching is for both the person living with dementia and the person supporting them, helping you both understand what is changing, and how to navigate it together.

 We focus on: